 Do we love teachers?
 Heck yes!
-And while educators deserve our praise and celebration every day, Teacher Appreciation Week 2019 is a great time to really show them what they mean to us.
 We sat down with three SolidProfessor Teacher Ambassadors who continually inspire us through their tireless passion for teaching.
 Check out their stories below to get a boost of motivation and a shot of wisdom.

 Stephen Morgan’s passion for teaching began in a museum.
 An exhibit designer and manufacturer, Morgan eventually began building projects for schools.
 And not long after, he got the teaching itch.
 He worked his way into education through substitute teaching jobs, and after a three-year stint as a middle school science teacher, he transitioned into his current role as a high school advanced manufacturing teacher.